-There are many articles online that detail how to use LinkedIn for paid advertising, sharing content, etc. For the purpose of the broker I’m not here to add to that list of articles.
-Many brokers have a LinkedIn profile, but fail to fully fill out their profile’s information.
+There are many articles online that detail how to use LinkedIn for paid advertising, sharing content, etc. For the purpose of the broker, I’m not here to add to that list of articles.
+Many brokers have a LinkedIn profile, but fail to fully fill out their profile information.

 When building your insurance agent marketing, everyone on your team should have a completely filled out LinkedIn profile with consistent branding, copy, tone, and messaging.
 Everyone on your team should be connected with one another and connected to your agency’s Company Page, which is also written based on your Brand Identity.
-This allows leads to see the depth of your staff, the breadth of skills and talent within your agency, and that you’re a modern agency that values transparency and the power of sharing online.
+This allows leads to see the depth of your staff, the breadth of skills and talent within your agency, and that you’re a modern agency that values transparency, and the power of sharing online.

 Think Like a Prospect

-While I think this would be an awesome plot for a sequel to Tim Story’s movie “Think Like a Man Too”, for now it’s a great way to approach your Linkedin profile and your insurance agent marketing.
+While I think this would be an awesome plot for a sequel to Tim Story’s movie “Think Like a Man Too”, for now, it’s a great way to approach your Linkedin profile and your insurance agent marketing.

 Relevant leads who view your profile are searching through the LinkedIn network for a supplier who can assist in resolving some kind of business issue, and they want to know if you might be able to help them in some way.